mph-/lcapy/doc/networks.rst

 - `subs(subs_dict)` substitutes symbolic values in the network using a dictionary of symbols `subs_dict`.

-- `noisy()` create noisy model where resistances are replaced with a resistance and a noise voltage source.
+- `noisy(T='T')` create noisy model where resistors are replaced with a noiseless resistor and a noise voltage source.

 Network functions